-Kindle books are a huge source of ideas for bloggers.
+Kindle books are a great source of ideas for bloggers.

 A whopping 6.7 million people write and publish new blogs on blogging platforms and another 12 million people actively publish new blogs using social media networks.
-By 2013, it’s projected that 128 million Americans will read blogs, and that figure just keeps increasing.
+In 2013, 128 million Americans read blogs and that figure just keeps increasing.

 Before you can successfully get ideas from Kindle books, you have to “niche down” and understand what Kindle books are made of, in terms of the research that goes into producing a bestseller.

-Each of these books took lots of time to brainstorm, research, write, and format.
-What readers are familiar with is how useful the content is, and not the effort that went into making it a reality.
+Each of these books took lots of time to brainstorm, research, write and format.
+What readers are familiar with is how useful the content is and not the effort that went into bringing them to life.

 You may well stumble upon some insanely useful ideas that will blow your readers’ minds, because you’re standing on the shoulders of a successful and reputable marketer who is passionate about the niche.

 2).
 Preview Kindle books: The easiest way to steal (get) ideas for your next blog post from Kindle books is to preview the first few pages, as well as its table of contents.
-Of course, if the book is truly helpful, you should simply buy it and read it, but you don’t always have to just to use it for blog post inspiration.scarce resource.
-So before you buy and commit to reading it through, just preview it.
+Of course, if the book is truly helpful, you should simply buy it and read it.
+But, you don’t always have to, if you’re just going to use it for blog post inspiration.scarce resource.
+So, before you buy and commit to reading it through, just preview it.